cameronleger/himawaripy/README.md

 You can also change the path of the latest picture, which is by default `~/.himawari/himawari-latest.png`, by changing the `output_file` variable.

+You should change the path of the alternate image and output GIF images.
+After the Himawari image is generated, this will also create two GIF images that are transition animations to and from Himawari and the alternate image.

 ### Nitrogen
 If you use nitrogen for setting your wallpaper, you have to enter this in your `~/.config/nitrogen/bg-saved.cfg`.